-When the payment has been processed, it should reach your account by the Monday.
-In some cases, these funds may not reach your account until Tuesday depending on the bank that you have your account with.
-If your payment has not been received by Wednesday, please email the Homestay Manager and we will investigate your payment status, bank account details and amend any incorrect payments.
+It should reach your account by Thursday.
+In some cases, these funds may not reach your account until Friday depending on the bank you are with.
+If your payment has not been received by Monday, please e-mail the Student Arrival Team and we will investigate your payment status.If your payment has not been received by Wednesday, please email the Homestay Manager and we will investigate your payment status, bank account details and amend any incorrect payments.